AlvinChin1608/day39_100/README.md

 4. If the price is lower than in the sheet, send a message

 ## Google Sheet
-This sheet allows users to input a city name, it will automatically generate the corresponding IATA code and set a flight budget for notifications. https://docs.google.com/spreadsheets/d/1nPTyNo2Nb9c9J-BQWFlBvtxhH-N2-r_51QJbuvpxCcQ/edit?usp=sharing
+This sheet allows users to input a city name, automatically generate the corresponding IATA code, and set a flight budget for notifications.
+The Sheety API service is used to retrieve and update data on the sheet. https://docs.google.com/spreadsheets/d/1nPTyNo2Nb9c9J-BQWFlBvtxhH-N2-r_51QJbuvpxCcQ/edit?usp=sharing

 ## Screenshots